-As a maintained/controlled school/college we adhere to The Corporate Information Security Policy (CISP) including Acceptable Use of Equipment and the Social Media Policy-Acceptable Use for Employees.
+As a maintained school we adhere to The Corporate Information Security Policy (CISP) including Acceptable Use of Equipment and the Social Media Policy-Acceptable Use for Employees.
 We will make all aware of its existence and importance.
 Where appropriate, intervention will take place when anyone uses e-technology in an unacceptable fashion.